Finding A Child Therapist

 Psychiatrists

 Psychiatrists are medical doctors who specialize in the psychological forms of medical care.
 They attend medical school before getting a doctorate.
 They have a more scientific and analytic approach to mental health and are typically the only providers able to prescribe mental health medication.
-They can also perform diagnostic testing and sometimes offer counseling.
+Psychiatrists may also collaborate with therapists, including those who work with children, to provide comprehensive care.
+Additionally, they can also perform diagnostic testing and sometimes offer counseling.

 Developmental psychologists

 Developmental psychologists study the changes in human development over a child's lifespan.
 They help a child partake in skills for healthy development.
-Though they often work in research or clinical settings, you may see their work in school settings or as a therapist in one-on-one practice.
+Though they often work in research or clinical settings, therapists in this field may also provide support in schools or work one-on-one with a child in therapeutic practice.

 School psychologists